HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

   )
 }}

-And it is found that 57.4% of mobile pages have 0 KB of unminified JavaScript.
-This indicates that more than 50% of mobile pages have 100% minification with 0KBs of unminified JavaScript found.
-On the other hand, less than 20% of mobile pages have 0-10 kilobytes of unminified JavaScript with scope for better minification score.
-The rest have less to no minification and these are the pages that fall in category of bad "unminified JS" audit score that we saw in the previous chart.
+It is found that 57.4% of mobile pages have 0 KB of unminified JavaScript.
+This indicates that more than 50% of mobile pages have 100% minification with 0 KBs of unminified JavaScript found.
+On the other hand, less than 20% of mobile pages have 0-10 KB of unminified JavaScript with scope for better minification score.
+The rest have less to no minification and these are the pages that fall in category of bad "unminified JavaScript" audit score that we saw in the previous chart.

-The first-party vs. third-party analysis in this case shows that 82% of the average mobile pages' unminified JS bytes actually come from first-party scripts.
+The first-party vs. third-party analysis in this case shows that 82% of the average mobile pages' unminified JavaScript bytes actually come from first-party scripts.
 This indicates that the third-party scripts are definitely doing better than the first-party ones in the case of minification.

 {{ figure_markup(
   image="average-unminified-js-bytes.png",
-  caption="Average distribution of unminified JS Bytes.", description="Pie chart showing the average distribution of unminified JS bytes.
-82% of the average mobile page's unminified JS bytes actually come from first-party scripts.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTpHzC_cMZYj2VLzQ4ODK3uvZkNBXtwdAZriZaBwjLjUM1SGwwmJs9rv8T6OtNdXox29PQ34CasUUwc/pubchart?oid=1119550643&format=interactive", sheets_gid="127709080", sql_file="lighthouse_unminified_js_by_3p.sql"
+  caption="Average distribution of unminified JavaScript Bytes.", description="Pie chart showing the average distribution of unminified JavaScript bytes.
+82% of the average mobile page's unminified JavaScript bytes actually come from first-party scripts.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTpHzC_cMZYj2VLzQ4ODK3uvZkNBXtwdAZriZaBwjLjUM1SGwwmJs9rv8T6OtNdXox29PQ34CasUUwc/pubchart?oid=1119550643&format=interactive", sheets_gid="127709080", sql_file="lighthouse_unminified_js_by_3p.sql"